torstenboettjer/sandbox/README.md

 > Work-in-Progress!

-This repository enables operation engineers to share resource compositions for the development of hybrid cloud services.
-Such a composition combines applications that are hosted on-premise with application containers that, developed for public cloud hosting.
-The default operating system for a sandbox is NixOS, nevertheless it supports all platforms that can host the nix package manager, e.g. WSL (Windows), CROSH (ChromeOS) or MacOS.
+This repository serves as foundation for operation engineers who aim to share resource compositions for the development of hybrid cloud services.
+Resource compositions combine hosted applications with application containers that will be deployed in a cloud.
+The sandbox is build, using NixOS, however runs alos on other platforms like WSL (Windows), CROSH (ChromeOS) or MacOS using the nix package manager.

 #### Design Criteria